starfriend10/EMBRACE/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-To aid researchers in aligning their work with these best practices, we developed this checklist that aims to enhance understanding of the feasibility of proposed projects, the completeness of ongoing research, and the robustness of finished work.
+To aid researchers in aligning their work with these best practices, we developed this checklist "Guidelines and Recommendations for Environmental Machine Learning" that aims to enhance understanding of the feasibility of proposed projects, the completeness of ongoing research, and the robustness of finished work.
 Before using the checklist, please read previously published and review work and viewpoint for specific terminologies and concepts.

 * A comprehensive review study was conducted to investigate common pitfalls and best ML practices in Environmental Science and Engineering (ESE) areas, please check: Zhu, J. J., Yang, M., & Ren, Z. J. (2023).
 Machine learning in environmental research: common pitfalls and best practices.
 Environmental Science & Technology, 57(46), 17671-17689. [https://doi.org/10.1021/acs.est.3c00026](https://doi.org/10.1021/acs.est.3c00026)
 * A viewpoint summarizes the general usage of this checklist and advocates to better faciliate an engaged learning community in ESE, please check: Zhu, J. J., xxx, & Ren, Z. J. (2024).
 A Stepwise Checklist for Environmental Machine Learning: From Minimum to Best Practices.
 Environmental Science & Technology, xxxxxx. [xxxxxx](xxxxxx)